MrStahlfelge/gdx-backends/README.md

 libGDX 1.9.8 until we have a more recent stable and useable version.

 ### iOS
-- [ ] Possibility to add new devices without changing the backend
 - [ ] Possibility to override default behaviour with own subclasses (DI light)
 - [ ] iPhone X helper
 - [ ] keyboard handling